RESTORATIVE JUSTICE AND THE POLICE

 - conducting criminal checks on volunteers

 - maintaining strict confidentiality on the part of volunteers; maintaining confidentiality standards amongst participants in

 Community Group Conferences

 - training our volunteers to function skillfully, effectively and with professionalism

 - developing systems of evaluation to determine: the satisfaction level of conference participants; attitudinal change on the part of young offenders and victims; effectiveness of volunteer mediators; effectiveness of our program

 - maintaining appropriate records of referral files in cooperation with police procedures regarding the handling of information

 - ensuring that all participants are treated with courtesy, dignity and respect at all times

-In addition, we work closely with the Criminology Department of the University College of the Fraser Valley to develop program evaluative criteria, tools and mechanisms.
+In addition, we work closely with the Criminal Justice Department at the University of the Fraser Valley to develop program evaluative criteria, tools and mechanisms.
 Our community stakeholders also provide advice and perspective to ensure that we remain effective and accountable.